Continuous transition from a Landau quasiparticle to a neutral spinon: Introduction

 Such a single-hole wavefunction ansatz is given by

 where $|\phi_0\rangle$ denotes an undoped spin-singlet background of the two-leg ladder, and the electron annihilation operator $c_{i\downarrow}$ removes an electron of spin $\downarrow$ (without loss of generality) to create a \emph{bare} hole at site $i$.
 The ground state momentum $k_0$ is along the quasi-1D ladder direction, with each rung labeled by $x_i$.
-Note that if one turns off the phase-shift operator $\hat{\Omega}_i$ in Eq.~\eqref{eqn:1hgs}, the wavefunction is simply reduced to a conventional Bloch-wave state:
+Note that if one turns off the phase-shift operator $\hat{\Omega}_i$ in Eq.~\eqref{eqn:1hgs}, the wavefunction is simply reduced to a conventional Bloch-wave state as the leading term of a spin polaron wavefunction \cite{Shraiman1988a,Reiter1994},

-which is explicitly translational invariant (with the translationally invariant spin bakground $|\phi_0\rangle$) to describe a Landau-like quasiparticle of momentum $k_0$.
+which is explicitly translational invariant (with the translationally invariant spin background $|\phi_0\rangle$) to describe a Landau-like quasiparticle of momentum $k_0$.
 The phase-shift field $\hat{\Omega}_i$ as a nonlocal spin operator is thus the only unconventional quantity in the ground state of Eq.~(\ref{eqn:1hgs}), which is to incorporate the phase-string effect as stated above.
-An excellent agreement of the VMC calculation based on Eq.~\eqref{eqn:1hgs} and its variant (i.e., a further incorporation of the longitudinal spin-polaron effect) with the DMRG and ED results will be demonstrated in this work.
+An excellent agreement of the VMC calculation based on Eq.~\eqref{eqn:1hgs} and its variant (i.e., a further incorporation of the longitudinal spin-polaron effect) with the DMRG and ED results will be demonstrated in this paper.

 As a matter of fact, a QCP is found in the ground state as a function of the anisotropic parameter $\alpha$, by which the AF correlation in $|\phi_0\rangle$ can be continuously tuned.
 At strong rung limit ($\alpha \ll 1$), $k_0$ is found at $\pi \mod 2\pi$ (taking the lattice constant as the unit), which corresponds to a non-degenerate state essentially the same as the Bloch-wave state in Eq.~\eqref{eqn:1hBloch}.
 A double-degeneracy in the ground state arises on the other side of the QCP at larger $\alpha$'s, which is characterized by nontrivial momentum splitting $k_0^\pm=\pi \pm \kappa \mod 2\pi$.
 The split as characterized by the wavevector: